openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Simple Editor**

-  The graphical user interface in a Problem component that contains formatting buttons and is available for some problem types.
+  The graphical user interface in a problem component that contains formatting buttons and is available for some problem types.
 For more information, see :ref:`Problem Studio View`.